 What chemicals are needed for pool start up?

 All swimming pool chemicals play a unique role in the pool start up process when opening your pool to ensure a chemical balance.
 Right from ensuring the right pH level to maintaining the calcium hardness, each requires a separate chemical.
-Let’s quickly explain each of the pool chemicals needed:

 This chemical acts as an active sanitizing agent.
 Without chlorine, your swimming pool is nothing but a pool of germ-filled water.
 Chlorine kills these germs and other microorganisms in the pool water.